-This report consists of required supplementary information, financial statements, and notes to the financial statements and notes to the required supplementary information.
+This report consists of three parts, the Required Supplementary Information, the financial statements, and notes to the financial statements.
 The financial statements include a Statement of Net Position, a Statement of Revenues, Expenses and Changes in Net Position, and a Statement of Cash Flows.